Daoenti/Kingmaker/Deities/Asmodeus.md

 ### Moral Complexity
 Not everyone who follows Asmodeus is evil:
-- Some Hellknights genuinely keep order and protect people
+- Some [[Organizations/Hellknights|Hellknights]] genuinely keep order and protect people
 - Some believers value law's stability over chaos
 - Some contracts are fair and honored
 - Some structure prevents greater harm